 Make sure to network and socialize: Talk to everyone!
 A conference gives you the unique opportunity to meet colleagues from organizations across the province and other areas.
 It can be easy to just chat with people you know, but get outside your comfort zone!
 Chat with your neighbours while you wait for sessions to begin or stand in line.
 You never know who you’ll meet.
 Don’t be afraid to wear a First Timer ribbon (ask at registration) – people are always glad to share information with someone new to the Conference.

-Participate in the Passport to Prizes: The Trade Show can be a little intimidating for first timers.
-On Thursday, May 12th, you can participate in the Explore the Floor – it’s a good way to break the ice and approach an exhibitor to start a conversation and learn about what they do and products/services they offer.
+Participate in the Explore the Floor: The Trade Show can be a little intimidating for first timers.
+Explore the Floor is a good way to break the ice and approach an exhibitor to start a conversation and learn about what they do and products/services they offer.
 Bonus, fill out your form and get a chance to win some great prizes!

 Reflect and follow-up: Take the time to reflect when the conference is done.
 If you need to write a report for work or school, try to get it done while it’s still fresh in your mind.
 Make sure you complete the survey, so the conference committee can figure out what went well and what can be improved for next year.
 The survey will be sent to delegates after the Conference.
 Follow-up with anyone you want to stay in contact with and/or wish to connect with further.
 An email is all it takes!

 We look forward to seeing you at the 2017 BC Library Conference and many more to come!!!